Blazing the Way: Trail Markings a Thru-Hiker Should Know

 There are many ways that are used when marking a trail, some require different types of signs to effectively mark the trail.

-The most common blaze trail marking paints, typically due to ease to replace and costs being lower than many other methods.
+The most common blaze trail marking paints are typically due to ease of replacement and costs being lower than many other methods.

 Marked trails are vital to hikers knowing and following the path and causing less environmental impact while hiking.